Rotunda, Woolwich: Decline and vacancy (2001–2024)

+Sale (2025–present)

-In 2020, the Ministry of Defence announced plans to sell much of the Woolwich Barracks site, with a target date of 2028, though the King's Troop Royal Horse Artillery would remain at Napier Lines.
-In February 2025, Greenwich Council launched a public consultation on the future development of the site, which closed on 17 March 2025.
+In 2020, the Ministry of Defence announced plans to sell much of the Woolwich Barracks site, with a target departure date of 2028, though the King's Troop, Royal Horse Artillery would remain at Napier Lines.

+In February 2025, the Royal Borough of Greenwich launched a public consultation on the future of the barracks site, which closed on 17 March 2025.
 The consultation identified the Rotunda as being of "exceptional historical and architectural significance" whilst noting its poor condition.
+In October 2025, the council published a draft Supplementary Planning Document (SPD) setting out guidance for the redevelopment of the barracks site, proposing up to 1,920 new homes alongside commercial and community space, with heritage buildings to be retained and integrated.

+In early 2026, the Rotunda and its 1.65 acre curtilage were put on the market by Avison Young on behalf of the Defence Infrastructure Organisation through an informal tender process.
+The site extends to 10,922 square feet of internal space, with several ancillary buildings including a curator's office and a tractor shed.
+It is classified as Metropolitan Open Land, affording it Green Belt-equivalent protection under the London Plan and limiting development potential to the existing building and its immediate surroundings.
+A condition survey by Crosby Granger Architects, updated in January 2025, estimated total repair costs at approximately £3 million.